 Port Environmental Review System

 As part of the greenports strategy, the ports of Bremen have successfully been certified in accordance with the Port Environment Review System by the external certification body Lloyd’s Register Rotterdam since 2011.
-One special feature in that respect is that different port actors – in this case Bremen’s Senator for Economic Affairs, Labour and Ports, the port management company bremenports and the Harbour Master Office (HBH) – are regarded and audited jointly and that the audit also takes into account performance by the port economy.
+One special feature in that respect is that different port actors – in this case Bremen’s Senator for Science and Ports, the port management company bremenports and the Harbour Master Office (HBH) – are regarded and audited jointly and that the audit also takes into account performance by the port economy.